pittcsc/Documents/Constitution.md

 ## VIII) Membership Procedures

 1. Recruitment: Recruitment for CSC will occur throughout the year, though primarily at the beginning of the Fall and Spring semesters.
 2. Application and Selection: As an optional co-curricular club, CSC will not engage in a formal application or selection process.
-To be tendered membership, a student should provide contact information and be committed to participating regularly in group activities.
-Regular participation is defined as making a commitment to contribute to group projects on a weekly basis and making oneself available to come to meetings every week.
+To be tendered membership, a student should provide contact information and be committed to participating regularly in CSC activities.
-3. Inactive members: Members of CSC who fail to attend to contribute to CSC activities within a period of an academic year will be presumed inactive and removed from the CSC roster.
-Students that are inactive for a semester will not be placed on a project team for the following semester.
+3. Inactive members: Members of CSC who fail to attend or contribute to CSC activities within a period of an academic year will be presumed inactive and removed from the CSC roster.
 4. Reinstatement: To be reinstated as members, individuals should provide updated contact information and attend or contribute to CSC activities within a semester of doing so.

 ## IX) Voting Privileges

 Voting privileges are limited to currently enrolled Pitt student members in good standing with the organization.
-To maintain voting privileges, a member must have attended or contributed to a CSC activity within two weeks of the vote and have been an active project team member for the duration of the semester.
+To maintain voting privileges a member must have attended or contributed to 2 CSC events, excluding recruiting and voting events, between the Fall and Spring semesters.

 ## X) Associate Membership